 The phrase "kiss kiss, bang bang" appeared in the 1960s as an overseas slang for spy movies, especially James Bond movies.
 It was popular in Europe and Japan.
 It first appeared as a film title for Kiss Kiss - Bang Bang (1966), a 1966 spy comedy made in Spain with Italian financing.
 It was also the title of famed critic Pauline Kael's second published collection of reviews.
 Kael wrote that she chose the words as her title because they are "perhaps the briefest statement imaginable of the basic appeal of movies."

 In one scene, Harry Lockhart is prompted to read lines from a script sample.
-The first line he reads ends with the phrase "go spit," which is also a catchphrase of the Roger Murtaugh character in the Lethal Weapon (1987) movies written by Shane Black.
+The first line he reads ends with the phrase "go spit", which is also a catchphrase of Danny Glover's character in the Lethal Weapon (1987) movies.

-At one point in the film Gay Perry reveals that Colin Farrell is up for the role that Harry is auditioning for.
+At one point in the film, Gay Perry reveals that Colin Farrell is up for the role, for which Harry is auditioning.
 Val Kilmer had previously played Philip, father of Alexander the Great (Farrell) in Alexander (2004).

 The trivia items below may give away important plot points.